trek-view/basecamp/_posts/2020-11-06-call-for-trekkers-winter-spring.md

 **The focus is on winter sun.**

-My focus is on environmentally focused business that have veen hit hard due to the drop in tourism.
+My focus is on environmentally focused business that have been hit hard due to the drop in tourism.

 Perhaps you have a small business on a beautiful beach front or nested deep in a forest and want to show it off to the world.